VedantKh/personal/src/routes/writings/silicon-valley.md

 ---
 title: A new silicon valley
 date: '2025-03-20'
+draft: yes
+description: How do you convert a city into a talent magnet?
 ---

 People in Silicon Valley think big because they have trillion-dollar tech companies that grew from scratch in their backyard.
 It makes those immense goals feel possible.
 It adds a whole new dimension to what kinds of problems are worth working on.